svisak/multimessenger_3N_constraints/README.md

 **<sup>7</sup>Canadian Institute for Theoretical Astrophysics, University of Toronto, Toronto, Ontario M5S 3H8, Canada**

 **<sup>8</sup>Perimeter Institute for Theoretical Physics, Waterloo, Ontario N2L 2Y5, Canada**

+## Introduction

+This repository is a code companion to [Somasundaram et al. (arXiv:2410.00247)](https://arxiv.org/abs/2410.00247) and the Zenodo database (XXXX).
+The latter contains the large datasets used in this work.
+The Jupyter Notebooks provided here, along with the data in the Zenodo database, can be used to re-create the analysis of the paper and to generate the main figures.